thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 attacks. {{?CONSISTENCY=I-D.draft-wood-key-consistency}} provides an analysis of the options for ensuring the key configurations are consistent between different clients.
 Clients SHOULD employ some technique to mitigate key targeting attack.
-Oblivious targets that are detected to use targeted key configurations per-client MUST NOT be used.
+Oblivious gateways that are detected to use targeted key configurations per-client MUST NOT be used.

-When clients fetch a target's configuration using the well-known URI, they can expose their identity in the form of an IP address if they do not connect via a proxy or some other IP-hiding mechanism.
-Clients SHOULD use a proxy or similar mechanism to avoid exposing client IPs to a target.
+When clients fetch a gateway's configuration using the well-known URI, they can expose their identity in the form of an IP address if they do not connect via a proxy or some other IP-hiding mechanism.
+Clients SHOULD use a proxy or similar mechanism to avoid exposing client IPs to a gateway.

 # IANA Considerations {#iana}